L.A. Noire: Development

+Characters' physical movements were recorded using motion capture.
+McGowan felt Bekowsky, initially jealous of Phelps, eventually warmed up to him and treated him like a younger brother.
+McGrady felt his own introverted personality helped him connect to Galloway, who he felt convinced to play after reading the script.
+McNamara and Harrington considered Earle true to the genre, citing his dated attitudes and sense of entitlement.
+Harrington compared the motion capture performance to live acting, though found the MotionScan process "a little restricting".
+McNamara contacted Noble early in development and he regularly visited the studio; he was later offered a role, and began performing in early 2010.
+Some characters are based on real people, such as Mickey Cohen, while others are inspired; Captain Donnelly is loosely based on both LAPD Captain Jack Donahue and McNamara's father.

 The game features an original score composed by Andrew Hale and Simon Hale.
-Recorded at Abbey Road Studios, the score was inspired by orchestral scores from 1940s films.
-The composers attempted to compose music that felt accessible to players, avoiding an exclusive focus on swing or jazz.
-Andrew Hale felt composing the game's score was a flexible process "about setting a mood", as opposed to a "mechanical" process in which the music was specifically composed to fit with the time frames of the game.
-To assist with the score, Rockstar engaged Woody Jackson, who had previously collaborated with the team on the music of Red Dead Redemption.
-Jackson re-orchestrated one of the themes and wrote much of the in-game music.
-While the game's score largely uses a live orchestra, Jackson found this led to difficulties with interactive music as the player can hear the loop; inspired by film noir and the works of musicians like Bernard Herman, Jackson departed from the existing music and wrote original tracks in about a month.
-In addition to the original score and licensed tracks, the game features original vocal recordings in order to create an authentic sound to suit the musical identity of the period.
-The game also contains licensed music tracks provided by the in-game radio from artists such as Ella Fitzgerald, Dizzy Gillespie, and Billie Holiday.
-The developers engaged The Real Tuesday Weld to create three original vocal tracks to create an authentic sound to suit the musical identity of the period; the songs were performed by Claudia Brücken, and sung in-game by Elsa.
+Recorded at Abbey Road Studios, the music was inspired by orchestral scores from 1940s films.
+The composers attempted to create music that felt accessible to players, avoiding an exclusive focus on swing or jazz.
+Andrew Hale found composing the score a flexible process "about setting a mood", as opposed to a "mechanical" process in which the music was specifically composed to fit the time period.
+To assist, Rockstar engaged Woody Jackson, who had previously collaborated with the team on the music of Red Dead Redemption; he re-orchestrated one of the themes and wrote much of the in-game music.
+While the score largely uses a live orchestra, Jackson found this led to difficulties with interactive music as the player can hear the loop; inspired by film noir and the works of musicians like Bernard Herman, Jackson departed from the existing music and wrote original tracks in about a month.
+The game contains licensed music provided by the in-game radio from artists such as Ella Fitzgerald, Dizzy Gillespie, and Billie Holiday.
+The developers engaged the Real Tuesday Weld to create three original vocal tracks to authentically suit the period's musical identity, performed by Claudia Brücken and sung in-game by Elsa.